 “Every Child Deserves a Designated Driver”

 According to MADD, children riding with a drunk driver are not only at risk because of the driver’s impairment, but also because drunk drivers are much less likely to use proper safety restraints, like child safety seats or seat belts.

 According to the National Highway Traffic Safety Administration, in fatal crashes in 2020, drunk drivers were found to have only properly restrained their children 18% of the time, while sober drivers did so 30.5% of the time.

 The release went on to say that MADD considers driving drunk with an underage child in the car to be child abuse and should be treated as such.

 However, individual state laws vary widely on this issue.

-Currently, 43 states have enacted laws that impose stricter punishments for those found guilty of driving drunk with a child in their vehicle.
+Currently, 48 states and the District of Columbia have enacted laws that impose stricter punishments for those found guilty of driving drunk with a child in their vehicle.

 But some states only consider the crime a misdemeanor, while others have made it a felony with some pretty hefty punishments.

 The state of New York is helping to lead the movement toward more serious actions against violators.